University Honors Program

 First-year students who submit their Application for Admission and all supporting information by November 1st, and are invited to the UHP, are also invited to join us for Honors Day.
 This program is an opportunity for students to come to campus to learn about Cal Lutheran, the UHP, and also interview for the Presidential Scholarships, which range up to full tuition for four years.

 If you are an incoming freshman student and you would like to be a part of the University Honors Program, but were not invited, please submit a letter outlining why you feel you should be accepted into the UHP, supporting documentation detailing your cumulative high school GPA, SAT or ACT scores, and a writing sample demonstrating your best academic work.
+Applications for Special Entry are due by August 1, and are considered on a case-by-case basis.

-Petitions and appeals should be emailed to Wes Sullivan or mailed to:Director, University Honors Program
+Application materials should be emailed to Wes Sullivan or mailed to:Director, University Honors Program

 60 West Olsen Road #1350